safe-research/safe-frost/README.md

 bytes32 userOpHash = entryPoint.getUserOpHash(userOp);
 ```

-User operations are executed over the ERC-4337 entry contract and can take full advantage of the bundler network.
+User operations are executed over the ERC-4337 entry point contract and can take full advantage of the bundler network.

 #### Signature Format

 Other than a different signing message, the process for generating a signature is the same as generating one for a Safe transaction.
 In other words, both signing rounds need to be performed in the same way, but the `userOpHash` is used as the signing message instead of a `safeTxHash`.
 Additionally, because of how the account is implemented and since public keys are not computable for a given Ethereum public address, the user operation signature expects a slightly different format to the Safe owner.
-It is the encoded public key X and Y coordinates, packed with the usual FROST signature that is used for the Safe owner and co-signer:
+In particular, it expects the encoded public key X and Y coordinates, packed with the usual FROST signature that is used by the Safe owner and co-signer:

 ```solidity
 userOp.signature = abi.encodePacked(px, py, signature);